cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

             3: finalize_block commit
 			...
 ```
 The error shown above reports an invalid `CleanStart` execution.
 Moreover, it says why it is considered invalid (`init_chain` was missing) and the height of the error.
 Notice here that the height in the case of `CleanStart` execution corresponds to the actual consensus height, while for the `Recovery` execution, height 0 represents the first height after the crash.
 Lastly, after the error, the full execution, one height per line, is printed.
-This part may be optional and handled with the config flag, but we left it like this for now.
+This part may be optional and handled with a config flag, but we left it like this for now.

 *Note:* The `gogll` parser can return many errors because it returns an error at every point at which the parser fails to parse
 a grammar production.
 Usually, the error of interest is the one that has